stereobutter/reddish/README.md

 ## Installation
 ```
-pip install reddish  # install just with support for socket
+pip install reddish  # install just with support for socket and asyncio
 pip install reddish[trio]  # install with support for trio
 ```